F Troop

-F Troop is a satirical American television Western sitcom about U.S. soldiers and American Indians in the Wild West during the 1860s.
-The series originally aired for two seasons on ABC.
-It debuted in the United States on September 14, 1965, and concluded its run on April 6, 1967, with a total of 65 episodes.
+F Troop is an American Western satirical television sitcom that ran from September 14, 1965 to April 6, 1967, with a total of 65 episodes, airing for two seasons on ABC.
+The show is about U.S. soldiers and American Indians in the Wild West during the 1860s.
 The first season of 34 episodes was broadcast in black-and-white and the second season was in color.

 The series relied heavily on character-based humor, verbal and visual gags, slapstick, physical comedy, and burlesque comedy.
 The series played fast and loose with historical events and persons, and often parodied them for comical effect.
-Some indirect references were made to the culture of the 1960s, such as a "Playbrave Club", a parody of a Playboy Club and two rock and roll bands, one of which performs songs written in the 1960s.
+Some indirect references were made to the culture of the 1960s, such as a "Playbrave Club", a parody of a Playboy Club, and two rock-and-roll bands, one of which performs songs written in the 1960s.